distributhor/arango-bsd/README.md

 As such, this is a basic tool, which may or not cover your use cases.

 Introductory documentation follows below.
-It's best used in conjunction with the [API Reference](https://distributhor.github.io/guacamole/) which contain more details.
+It's best to read in conjunction with the [API Reference](https://distributhor.github.io/guacamole/) for additional details.

 API reference: [https://distributhor.github.io/guacamole/](https://distributhor.github.io/guacamole/)